-If you’re still having a tricky time getting in on simple and practical ways when it comes to exercising an indoor cat, then you’ve come to the right place.
-Read on to discover some no-fuss cat exercise ideas that you’re sure to include in your home pet care checklist.
+If you’re still having a tricky time getting in on simple and practical ways when it comes to giving a bored cat a workout, then you’ve come to the right place.
+Read on to discover some no-fuss feline exercise ideas (even without exercise equipment) that will surely catch your cat's interest.

-There are two (2) key reasons why your indoor bound feline family member needs cat exercise on a regular basis.
+Cat exercise is more than just engaging your pet in a play session to avoid unwanted weight gain.
+There are basically two (2) key reasons why your indoor-bound kitty needs cat exercise on a regular basis:

-First, it helps keep his muscles and bones strong, which prevents problems like sprains and accelerated degeneration of the joints.
+First, it helps keep the muscles and bones of your cat strong, which prevents problems like sprains and accelerated degeneration of the joints.
 As an added benefit, the constant movement also keeps obesity-related health issues like hypertension, heart disease, as well as diabetes at bay.

-Second, giving your indoor cat a workout is a fun way to get rid of stress and anxiety.
-Apart from nipping negative behaviors in the bud like aggression, destructive scratching, and urine spraying, regular cat exercise is an outlet for you and your pet to become even more attached, too.
+Second, giving your indoor kitty a workout is a fun way to get rid of stress and anxiety.
+Apart from nipping negative cat behaviors in the bud like aggression, destructive scratching and urine spraying, regular cat exercise is an outlet for you and your pet to become even more close-knit, too.

-How Much Exercise Does an Indoor Cat Need?
+How Much Exercise Does an Indoor Feline Need?

-An indoor cat requires at least 20 minutes of exercise per day.
-However, it is important to consider your feline family member’s age and current health status before engaging him in a playtime/workout session.
+An indoor kitty requires at least 20 minutes of exercise per day.
+However, it is important to consider the age and current health status of your cat before engaging him in a playtime/workout session.

 Adverse Effects of Not Exercising an Indoor Cat

-Unlike what a lot of people mistakenly think, your kitty won’t just be putting on extra weight if he doesn’t get the right amount of exercise, he needs every day.
-He is also at risk of the following physical and mental health problems sooner or later:
+Unlike what a lot of people mistakenly think, your kitty won’t just be putting on extra weight if he doesn’t get the right amount of exercise he needs every day.
+He is also at risk of the following physical and mental health issues sooner or later:

 Muscle and ligament injury